tkakrdpahd/PalletTown/001/NOTE.md

 # 001

-"Hello, World" might be one of the most famouse ... .
+"Hello, World" is often considered the very first step in learning a new programming language.

+## Build & Run

+In *C Programming: A Modern Approach* by King (2008), the author introduces the compiler and linker early on using `gcc`.

+Paradoxically, I prefer to begin with a development environment that feels intuitive, comfortable, and broadly applicable.

+For that reason, this project uses **CMake**, a product of later generations of computer engineering, rather than relying directly on raw compiler invocations.

-## Build & Run with Cmake
+### Build & Run with CMake
 ```sh
 mkdir build && cd build
 cmake ..